boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 --- abstract

-This document releases NETCONF-related port number IANA assignments that have not stood the test of time.
+This document releases NETCONF-related port number IANA assignments for services that have not been in use in production networks.

 --- middle